S3 method for class 'avltrajectory_group'

 Prevents Extrapolation

 By default, many fit interpolating curves will allow extrapolation (i.e., the input of an event_timestamp beyond the original time domain of the trip).
-This is especially true for splines fit using stats::splinefun().
 In general, this will not be reasonable for transit vehicles: time points should be constrained by the time that a trip has actually been observed, and distances should be constrained to the part of a route a trip actually ran.

 This function uses the maximum and minimum time and distance values stored in the trajectory object to identify if an input new_times or new_distances is beyond the domain/range of each trip individually.
 The returned output will only include interp values for trips within the domain/range of the input.